Ron Jones Logo

 Ron & Stability Ball Pointer

 The cool thing about "functional training" is that the initial equipment isn't too expensive, and you get great results in a short amount of time.
 In fact, you don't really need any special "equipment" because you can do many quality exercises with body weight alone!
 Remember, the best "free weight" is your body weight.
-However, if you want a few toys, here's what I recommend to get you started.
+However, if you want a few toys and tools, here's what I recommend to get you started.

 Ron Jones recommends PerformBetter.Com Fitness Equipment